Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How do I prepare for a cheilectomy?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of surgery.
-He will tell you what medicines to take or not take on the day of surgery.
-Tell your healthcare provider if you or a family member has had a blood clot.
+Your provider may tell you not to eat or drink anything after midnight on the day of surgery.
+Your provider will tell you what medicines to take or not take on the day of surgery.
+Tell your provider if you or a family member has had a blood clot.

 What will happen during a cheilectomy?

 You may be given local anesthesia to numb the surgery area and medicine to keep you relaxed.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
 You may instead be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make an incision over the joint where your toe meets your foot.
-He will remove the bone spur from your toe.
-He may also clean out your joint.
+Your surgeon will remove the bone spur from your toe.
+Your surgeon may also clean out your joint.
 Your incision will be closed with stitches or steristrips and covered with a bandage.